 Considerations Before Migrating

 Before diving into the Shopify to WooCommerce migration, it’s fundamental to consider a few factors that you need to take into consideration.
-In this section, we’ll discuss some pre-migration considerations that can help you streamline the migration process and ensure a smooth transition to WooCommerce.
+In this section, we’ll discuss some pre-migration considerations that can help you streamline the process and ensure a smooth transition to WooCommerce.

 Assess Your Current Website: Identifying Key Data to Transfer